Floquet-heating-induced Bose condensation in a scar-like mode of an open driven optical-lattice system: Abstract

 \section{Abstract}

 Periodically driven quantum systems suffer from heating via resonant excitation.
-While such Floquet heating guides a generic isolated system towards the infinite temperature state, a driven \emph{open} system, coupled to a thermal bath, will approach a non-equilibrium steady state, which is determined by the interplay of driving and dissipation.
-Here, we show that this interplay can give rise to the counterintuitive effect that Floquet heating can induce Bose condensation.
-We consider a one-dimensional Bose gas in an optical lattice of finite extent, which is coupled weakly to a three-dimensional thermal bath given by a second atomic species.
+While such Floquet heating guides a generic isolated system towards the infinite-temperature state, a driven \emph{open} system, coupled to a thermal bath, will approach a non-equilibrium steady state.
+We show that the interplay of bath-induced dissipation and controlled Floquet heating can give rise to non-equilibrium Bose condensation in a mode protected from Floquet heating.
+In particular, we consider a one-dimensional (1D) Bose gas in an optical lattice of finite extent, which is coupled weakly to a three-dimensional thermal bath given by a second atomic species.
 The bath temperature $T$ lies well above the crossover temperature, below which the majority of the system's particles form a (finite-size) Bose condensate in the ground state.
 However, when a strong local potential modulation is switched on, which resonantly excites the system, a non-equilibrium Bose condensate is formed in a state that decouples from the drive.
 Our predictions, which are based on a microscopic model that is solved using kinetic equations of motion derived from Floquet-Born-Markov theory, can be probed under realistic experimental conditions.